am2222/gt-process-external/process-external/docs/external.rst

 	curvatureclassification
 	hypsometry

-for instance, to get the process that computes the convergence index, the following code should be used:
+For instance, to get the process that computes the convergence index, the following code should be used:

 ::